• Succulent Flea Market succulents: Part 2

 Who knew this would bloom?
 Photo: Sue Langley

-Other Flea Market succulent containers:
+Other Flea Market succulent containers to use:

 • Galvanized mop buckets